Winnow Health

 On the physician side, we focused on understanding what would actually motivate a busy clinician to take time out of their day to refer a colleague.
 The answer was clear: it had to be effortless.
 Physicians stake their professional reputation on a referral - the experience needed to honor that weight without adding to their workload.
 Any friction, including account creation, would kill participation before it started.

-Early concept testing with a digital referral form confirmed the core design principle that would drive every physician-facing decision:
+Concept testing with a digital referral form confirmed the core design principle that would drive every physician-facing decision:

 No login.
 No barrier.
 Just a referral.